Energy Tariffs

 ⚡🔥 Energy Price Cap

 If you’re on a standard tariff, you’ll be paying a unit rate set by the Energy Price Cap.
 The Energy Price Cap rates are the maximum amount you’ll pay per unit of gas or electricity.
-The Price Cap fell by 6.7% on average from 1st April 2026.
+The Price Cap rose by 13% on average from 1st July 2026.

 The price you pay is dependent on how you pay and the area of the UK you live in.